HomeBusiness Point | Latest Startup UpdatesDigital Connectivity Developments To...

 Digital technology is the lifeblood of successful businesses today.
-The reason is simple: The companies that make it to the top are open to trying new solutions and can stay shoulder-to-shoulder with the competition to deliver satisfaction to their customers.
+The reason is simple: The companies that make it to the top are open to trying new solutions and can stay shoulder to shoulder with the competition to deliver customer satisfaction.
 As a result, almost every industry is increasingly reliant on technology as a critical component for providing customers with a flawless user experience.
 Regrettably, the Maritime Business appears to be lagging, perhaps because manual processes have historically been used to manage data used for tactical and strategic decision-making.

-However, this reliance on manual methods is becoming unsustainable to navigate an increasingly complicated business reality in which factors such as increased geopolitical risk, economic volatility, and, most recently, the pandemic add to the uncertainty and complexity of everyday operations.
+However, this reliance on manual methods is becoming unsustainable for navigating an increasingly complex business reality in which factors such as increased geopolitical risk, economic volatility, and, most recently, the pandemic add to the uncertainty and complexity of everyday operations.

 As a result, digital connectivity should be regarded not only as a cost-cutting measure but also as a key enabler for your entire maritime business operation.